-Tall, erect, and beautifully colored flowers are what make Gladioli stand out from a vast field of greens.
+Tall, erect, and beautifully colored flowers are what make gladioli stand out from a vast field of greens.
 It comes in various colors but only one distinct shape.
-Some say it resembles a spear, others may say it appears like a sword.
+Some say these beautiful flowers resemble a spear, others may say it appears like a sword.

-Whatever this flower may look like for many, the meaning and symbolism behind Gladiolus are for those brave of heart and steadfast in mind!
+Whatever this flower may look like for many, the meaning and symbolism behind gladiolus are for those brave of heart and steadfast in mind!
 It is a blossom fit for the mightiest fighters today.
+It is used as either an ornamental or folkloric medicinal plant.

 History of Gladiolus Flowers

-The Gladiolus can be collectively referred to as Gladioluses or Gladioli.
-The flowers were first described in the 15th century as a plant with erect and sword-shaped leaves with spikes of colored irregular flowers.
-It is a perennial flowering plant native to Africa, Europe, and some parts of the Mediterranean.
+The gladiolus has a very rich and ancient history.
+The flowers were described in the 15th century as a plant with erect and sword-shaped leaves with spikes of colored irregular flowers.
+It is a perennial flower plant native to South Africa, Europe, and some parts of the Mediterranean.
+This flowering plant was introduced to Europe in the 18th century through the Indian trade route along with other perennials.

 The flower belongs to the genus Gladiolus of the Iridaceae or Iris family.
 There are over 300 strikingly beautiful species from this genus alone!
-Gladiolus derives from an Old English word gladdon or a Latin word gladius both meaning sword.
+The name Gladiolus derives from an Old English word gladdon or a Latin word gladius which means sword.
+It can also come from the Greek word xiphos which means sword or little sword.

-In today’s vast range of flowers, the Gladioli can also go by other interesting names.
-A few folks may come to know this distinct flower as the Gladiola or the Sword Lily.
-Other major species of these flowers are the White Marsh Afrikaner (G. tristis), Abyssinian Gladiola (G. callianthus murielae), and South African Gladiola (G. orchidiflorus).
+In today’s vast range of flowers, William Herbert and James Colville have given new varieties of the gladiolus.
+Other names the gladiolus goes by include Gladiola, Corn Lilies or Sword Lilies.
+Other major species of these flowers are the White Marsh Afrikaner (G. tristis), Abyssinian gladiolus (G. callianthus murielae), and South African gladiolus (G. orchidiflorus).

 Symbolism of Gladiolus Blossoms

-If you use your wild sense of imagination, these blossoms symbolize a sharp blade specifically, that of a sword!
-Yes, you can say that its name literally translates to the sword, but its overall appearance is what gave this blossom its defined symbolism.
+If you use your wild sense of imagination, the gladiolus symbolize a sharp blade specifically, that of a sword!
+Yes, you can say that its name literally translates to the sword, but its overall appearance is what gave this blossom its defined symbolic meaning.

-As this bloom symbolizes a sword, it also represents the gladiators of the Roman empire.
-It portrayed the remembrance and readiness of such warriors during their first and last battle and game.
+As this bloom symbolizes a sword, it also represents the roman gladiators of the Roman empire.
+It portrayed the remembrance and readiness of such warriors during their first and last battle after crossing the finish line.
+And during the Victorian era, since the flowers resembled a sword, its beauty was believed to have pierced someone’s heart.

 Meaning of Gladiolus Flower